orendain/DemeoMods/HouseRules_Essentials/README.md

 ### Built-in Rulesets

+- __Earth Wind & Fire__ : Not the band.
+Let's get Elemental.
+- __🕷️Arachnophobia🕷️ Ruleset__ : Offers a fresh adventure to be played on the RootsOfEvil Map.
+  Chased by violent thugs from their ancestral homes in Sunderhaven, the King and Queen flee into the woods.
+  Befriended by money spiders, they hatch a plan to rebuild their fallen empires, but first they're going to need some cash.
+- __🎲LuckyDip🎲__ : Players each start with two 'Drop Chest' cards instead of their normal starting cards, meaning that no two games start the same.
+Many potions have AOE effect, because it's rude not to share.
+  Many other changes included for faster gameplay with an aim of around 90 minutes per game.
 - __The Swirl__ : Only poison, fireballs and vortexes.
 Health and POIs aplenty, but must defeat all enemies to escape.
 - __Beat The Clock__ : Ultra health.
 Ultra card recycling.
 Only 15 rounds to escape...
 - __Hunter's Paradise__ : Pets, pets, pets!
 And hunter's mark.
 - __Difficulty Easy__ : Decreased game difficulty for a more casual playstyle.
 - __Difficulty Hard__ : Increased game difficulty for a greater challenge.
 - __Difficulty Legendary__ : Increased game difficulty for those who want to be a legend.
+- __3x3 Potions and Buffs__ : Heal, Strength, Speed, Adamant, Antitoxin, RepairArmor and Bard buffs are 3x3 AOE.
+- __Better Sorcerer__ : 0 Action Cost for Sorcerer's Zap - No other changes. #STS
 - __No Surprises__ :  No surprises in the dark or coming through doors.
 - __Quick and the Dead__ : A mode with a small hand but fast turnaround time on cards means you need to not hesitate.